-The above key factors of developing SAL materials potentially promote students' learning autonomy in the sense that they have a greater chance to select their learning materials.
-With reference to the above factors, I propose some procedural emphases that teachers should put into action to start with developing SAL materials, that is to say that teachers should: 1) focus on the TL and its skill; 2) name the learning task and its purposes; 3) state the level and skill; 4) label the aim, level and skill; 5) provide task instructions of what and how to work and use with learning tasks; and 6) provide some instruments for assessment and evaluation, such as answer keys.
-The above procedural emphases potentially help teachers to meet Martyn and Voller's (1993: 108) suggestion to make sense of "self-access when it is part of a course, and how self-access learning can best be implemented to the satisfaction of both students and teachers".
-In response to this, the procedures of developing SAL materials will be discussed in detail below.
+The above key factors of developing SAL materials potentially promote students' learning autonomy in the sense that they have greater chance to select their learning materials.
+With refence to the above factors, I propose some procedural emphases that teachers should put into action to start with developing SAL materials, that is to say that teachers should do; 1) focusing the TL and its skill; 2) naming the learning task and its purposes; 3) stating the level and skill; 4) labelling the aim, level and skill; 5) providing task instructions of what and how to work and use with learning tasks; and 6) providing some instruments for assessment and evaluation, such as answer keys.
+The above procedural emphases potentially help teachers to meet Martyn and Voller's (1993: 108) suggestion to make sense of 'self-access when it is part of a course, and how self-access learning can best be implemented to the satisfaction of both students and teachers. (p.
+108).
+In response to this, the procedures of developing SAL materials will be discussed in detail in this chapter.